VIC-Laboratory-ExperimentalData/Test/README.md

 There is currently
 - BornOpenData4E-Prime.epk2 with its R function readBornOpenData.eprime2, a package for E-Prime.
-- BornOpenData4jsPsych.js, a plugin for jsPsyc
+- BornOpenData4jsPsych.js, a plugin for jsPsych.

 The repository Test receives the data files from either of these during beta testing.